 The distillery itself is very much a mix of old and new.
-It reminds me a lot of the Holyrood and Ardnahoe distilleries in Scotland given how modern the facilities look, to where the halls to each section feel more like a public hall then a distillery, but the different section rooms themselves give a bit of a Victorian feel that take me back to my experiences at Glengyle and Glen Scotia in Campbeltown.
-I’m taken around the distillery by Darryl, a rep from Sleeman, and Cooper, the sales and marketing manager for Spring Mill as well as John Sleeman’s son!
+It reminds me a lot of the Holyrood and Ardnahoe distilleries in Scotland given how modern the facilities look, to where the halls to each section feel more like a public hall then a distillery.
+However, the different section rooms themselves give a bit of a Victorian feel with the old brick walls and almost rustic aesthetic.
+I’m taken around the distillery by Darryl, a rep from Sleeman Brewery, and Cooper, the sales and marketing manager for Spring Mill as well as John Sleeman’s son!

 We start in the fermentation room where you can first see the two ground grain bins at use in Spring Mill’s operations.

 We also see the distillery’s two wooden washbacks, made entirely of Canadian Douglas fir by Scottish firm Joseph Brown Vatts, along with some stainless steel fermenters that are used for all of the distillery’s spirits aside from the single malt spirit.
 Spring Mill ferments all of their spirits on site with the process lasting between 3-4 days and using a variety of yeast strains for each different spirit style.

 There are also bags of malted barley on the floor, which usually come in as bulk but they recently came as bags due to a mix-up with their U.K. barley provider, which is usually sent to a maltster in Ontario before reaching the distillery.